berkeleybop/berkeleybop.github.io/best_practice.md

     - use GitHub actions
     - All changes should be on PRs thus validated
     - main branch should never ever be failing
+    - EVERY repo should have actions and PR checking
 - set up GitHub teams
     - default to public membership
     - make sure it is clear who has permission to merge PRs